 Labradors are moderate to heavy shedders.
 Their coats will need brushing once or twice a week.
-He will require a bath every 6 weeks or so to keep him smelling fresh from all that mud and lake water that he loves so much!
+He will require a bath every six weeks to keep him smelling fresh from all that mud and lake water that he loves so much!

 Breeders and Puppy Prices

-The average cost of a Labrador Retriever puppy ranges from $900 and up from a reputable breeder.
-Because the Silver Labrador Retriever is rarer, you can expect to pay more as the demand for him is considerably higher.
+The average cost of a Labrador Retriever puppy ranges from $1,000 and up from a reputable breeder.
+Because the Silver Labrador Retriever is rare, you can expect to pay more as there are fewer available to meet demand.
 From looking at reputable breeder websites, the cost is, on average, between $1,250 and $1,500.

 Buying your pup from a reputable breeder will not only ensure that you are paying the right price for pup, but it will also ensure that you are getting a healthy pooch that has had the best start to life.

 Should I Get a Silver Labrador?

 Once you’ve answered the competition question, then there are some other things to note.
 Firstly, many anti-silver campaigners suggest that inbreeding has caused serious health issues.
 However, there is no evidence for this claim.
 Until there is, don’t let this put you off.
 He has the same health issues as any other standard Labrador.
 There is also an added potential alopecia issue.
 The silver gene pool is now big enough that reputable breeders will not breed siblings or close relatives.

 Secondly, many anti-silver campaigners also suggest that Silver Labrador breeders are simply in it for the money.
 Again, this is not true.
-If you buy your puppy from a reputable breeder who is registered with the AKC, then his parents must be health tested.
-This way you know that your puppy has undergone the same health testing as, let’s say, a yellow AKC registered pup.
+If you buy your puppy from a reputable breeder registered with the AKC, then his parents must be health tested.
+This way, you know that your puppy has undergone the same health testing as, let’s say, a yellow AKC registered pup.